mahmudahsan/flutter/dart/README.md

 - Everything you can place in a variable is an object, and every object is an instance of a class.
 Even numbers, functions, and null are objects.
 - All objects inherit from the `Object` class.
-- Static typed language.
+- Dart is a strongly typed typed language.
 Can not assign integer value to String type etc.
 - Dart supports generic types, like `List<int>` (a list of integers) or `List<dynamic>` (a list of objects of any type).
 - Unlike Java, Dart doesn’t have the keywords `public`, `protected`, and `private`
 - ( ; ) Semicolon is mandatory to the end of statements